 Reward cards can be rewarding, but it’s not always easy to understand how your hard earned points translate into cold hard cash.
-In our Q&A section Marco asked the question “How much are my Nectar points worth?” to help we’ve created a tool to allow you to quickly and easily work out the true value of your Nectar points.
+In our former Q&A section Marco asked the question “How much are my Nectar points worth?” to help we’ve created a tool to allow you to quickly and easily work out the true value of your Nectar points.
 How much are yours worth?

 What is Nectar?

 Nectar is a popular reward card used by stores such as Sainsburys, Argos, Homebase, and even ebay.
 Every time you make a purchase at one of these stores, your Nectar card is swiped and points are added to your account.
 These points can be converted into cash, vouchers, or even used for purchases.
-Nectar has had a bad reputation of late for being one of the lowest paying reward cards (see our article on the best reward cards to carry), but while Amazon and Debenhams have both pulled out of the program, we think it’s still worthwhile for those who regularly shop at Sainsbury’s, or fill up with fuel at BP.
+Nectar has a reputation for being one of the lowest paying reward cards (see our article on the best reward cards to carry), but while Amazon and Debenhams have both pulled out of the program, we think it’s still worthwhile for those who regularly shop at Sainsbury’s, or fill up with fuel at BP.

 Tip: You can earn but not spend Nectar points when shopping on eBay.
 This is particularly useful when buying higher value items like used vehicles.